Finest/fredswardrobe/README.txt

 Step 2: Use your scroll wheel to bring up the Wardrobe option.

-Step 3: Select "Wardrobe" to bring up a menu of DayZ and Custom Skins.
+Step 3: Select "Wardrobe" to bring up a menu of DayZ and Custom clothing.

-Step 4: Select "DayZ Skins" or "Custom Skins" to see a list of available skins.
+Step 4: Select "DayZ Clothing" or "Custom Clothing" to see a list of available clothing.

-Step 5: Select the skin you would like to wear.
+Step 5: Select the clothing you would like to wear.

-Hint: You will not be able to change skins while in combat.
+Hint: You will not be able to change clothing while in combat.

-Once you have changed skins you will receive a message saying "...looking good.
+Once you have changed clothing you will receive a message saying "...looking good.
 Wardrobe closed for 1 minute."

 After 60 seconds you will be able to access the "Wardrobe" option through the scroll wheel again.
 -----------------------------------------------------------------------------------------------